 Work and residence permits for Kenya

-Any non-Kenyan wishing to remain in the country for longer than a six-month period must obtain what is known as a Work/Residence Permit before arriving in Kenya.
-There are various classes of such permits to suit each individual's motives for settling in Kenya, covering everyone from short-term assignees to retirees.
+Any non-Kenyan wishing to remain in the country for longer than six months must obtain what is known as a Work/Residence Permit before arriving in Kenya.